Antony Raju

-Antony Raju is an Indian politician and a former Minister for Road Transport, Motor Vehicles, and Water Transport, Government of Kerala.
+Antony Raju is an Indian politician and a former Minister for Transport, Government of Kerala.
 A leader of Janadhipathya Kerala Congress, he was elected to the Kerala legislative assembly from Thiruvananthapuram Constituency of Kerala in 2021.
+He was later disqualified under Representation of the People Act, 1951.
 Earlier he was the MLA of Thiruvananthapuram West Constituency from 1996 to 2001.

 Early life and education

-Raju was born on 18 November 1954 in Poonthura, Trivandrum to S Alphonse and T Lourdamma in a poor family from the fishing community.
+Raju was born on 18 November 1954 in Poonthura, Trivandrum (Thiruvananthapuram) to S Alphonse and T Lourdamma in a poor family from the fishing community.
 He had his early education at the St. Thomas School Poonthura, Trivandrum, and completed his schooling at the Rajagiri School, Kalamassery, Ernakulam.
-Raju was the unit president of Kerala Students' Congress (KSC), the students' wing of Kerala Congress, in St Xavier's College, Thumba, and Mar Ivanios College, Thiruvananthapuram.
-After graduating in Law from the Kerala Law Academy Law College, he enrolled as an advocate in 1982.
-He completed his pre-degree from St. Xavier's College, Thumba, Thiruvananthapuram.
+Raju was the unit president of Kerala Students' Congress (KSC), the students' wing of Kerala Congress, in St Xavier's College, Thumba where he completed his pre-degree, and latter in Mar Ivanios College, Thiruvananthapuram.
+After graduating in Law from the Kerala Law Academy Law College, he enrolled as an advocate in 1982, in Thiruvananthapuram.